A stopping criterion for iterative proton CT image reconstruction based on correlated noise properties

 The choice of filter in FBP reconstruction of CT images has the benefit of producing images with predictable statistical properties in terms of NPS, with the standard filter reducing high-frequency noise relative to the ramp filter.
 Our pCT image reconstruction exhibits the phenomenon of semi-convergence commonly observed with the use of iterative algorithms, with noise increasing with additional iterations after first converging from the initial starting guess.
 In our analysis, semi-convergence is a consequence of converging towards a least-squares fit to noisy data when starting with a smooth initial starting guess, where the noise arises from the WEPL resolution for the protons.

 Similarly to the ramp filter in FBP, the least squares solution produces images with high-frequency noise.
-Our stopping criterion has benefits similar to those of FBP in terms of producing images with consistent statistical properties. {For the cases we have tested, which include a set of images with a wide range of heterogeneity, and we have shown we can stop at a point where statistical correlations between voxels, (or equivalently, the autocorrelation function), are relatively low and spatial resolution is relatively sharp. {For special cases requiring the best spatial resolution, it is possible to further iterate to lower values of $r$ such as $r=0.2$, in analogy to the bone filter in x-ray CT reconstruction.}
+Our stopping criterion has benefits similar to those of FBP in terms of producing images with consistent statistical properties. {For the cases we have tested, which include a set of images with a wide range of heterogeneity, we have found} we can stop at a point where statistical correlations between voxels, (or equivalently, the autocorrelation function), are relatively low and spatial resolution is relatively sharp. {For special cases requiring the best spatial resolution, it is possible to further iterate to lower values of $r$ such as $r=0.2$, in analogy to the bone filter in x-ray CT reconstruction.}

 {The use of our stopping criterion has the benefit of producing images with noise levels that realistically reflect the precision of the data for treatment planning, instead of being an arbitrary consequence of the choice of parameters of the iterative algorithm with an unknown level of smoothing.
 Also, our stopping criterion provides a basis for quantitative comparions between imaging modalities.
 For example, DECT images often appear noisy compared to pCT images}~\cite{baer-comparison}, but a fair comparison should take into account the NPS (the Fourier transform of the autocorrelation function), any smoothing, and the delivered dose for each modality.
 Future work will focus on such quantitative comparisons.